Why is my Succulent dying?

 Why is my succulent dying? you think.

-And then it's game over, the plant completely shrivels to nothing, or worse yet, rotting sets in.
-The whole thing goes in the garbage, and you never think anything more.
+And then it’s game over, the plant completely shrivels to nothing, or worse yet, rotting sets in.
+The whole thing goes in the garbage, and you think no more about it.

 All it takes is to take your plant apart and check the roots, and you'll be shocked; now, it's pretty obvious why your succulent is dying!